Poincar\'e duality, Hilbert complexes and geometric applications: Topological Applications

 Now using Poincar\'e duality for open and oriented manifolds we know that the de Rham cohomology with compact support is infinite dimensional if and only if the de Rham cohomology is infinite dimensional.
-From this it follows that if $M$ is a smooth and oriented manifold with only one end and such that $H^{1}_{dR}(M)$ is infinite dimensional then also $\im(H_{c}^i(M)\rightarrow H^i_{dR}(M))$ is infinite dimensional.
+This implies that if $M$ is a smooth and oriented surface with only one end and such that $H^{1}_{dR}(M)$ is infinite dimensional then also $\im(H_{c}^1(M)\rightarrow H^1_{dR}(M))$ is infinite dimensional.
 So we can state the following proposition: